 - LeslieChangSenior Audio Producer

 Leslie loves making great audio stories.
 She is the co-host and senior producer of Raw Data and Generation Anthropocene.
 Previously as an independent producer, Leslie has created stories for NPR's State of the Re:Union, KQED Public Radio's Forum, and a national pilot union.
 She holds a BS in Earth Systems from Stanford, and attended the Salt Institute for Documentary Studies.
 Leslie loves hiking in misty redwood forests, imposing voice-over on her dog, and toast.

 Isha is an aspiring writer with a love for technology and compelling stories.
 A senior at Stanford, she is double majoring in Communication and English.
 As a part-time writer for NVIDIA Corp., Isha covered stories about virtual reality and deep learning.
 She has also interned in the communications department at Stanford Law School.
 She is a Bay Area native and a dancer trained in the North Indian classical dance form kathak.

 - AlisonFellSocial Media Specialist and Video Project Manager

 Alison is content producer obsessed with all things social.
 She has an MFA in Commercial Photography from the Academy of Art University and a BA in Visual Arts, New Media from the UC San Diego.
 She has spent the past 5 years pursuing her passion for brand awareness, media management, and social engagement.
 You'll never find her without ear buds, chapstick, or aviator sunglasses.
-With a love of live music and Bay Area sports, you'll most likely find her at a concert venue or arena on the weekends.
 If it's #instaworthy, she's posting about it on @alifellinlove.